lailixuann/SmartPantry/README.md

-# 🤖 SmartPantry: Low-Cost Edge Deploymenr of a Grocery Monitoring & Malaysian Recipe Recommendation System
+# 🤖 SmartPantry: Low-Cost Edge Deployment of a Grocery Monitoring & Malaysian Recipe Recommendation System

 An intelligent pantry management system that uses YOLOv5 object detection to track pantry inventory and suggest recipes based on available ingredients, all running on a Raspberry Pi.
 This project was developed as a proof-of-concept to demonstrate the feasibility of using lightweight AI on edge devices to help reduce household food waste, aligning with UN Sustainable Development Goal 12.